r-barnes/Barnes2013-Depressions/README.md

 The old codebase had the advantage of not relying on external libraries and being readily accessible to all parties.
 It had the disadvantage of being a slow, clumsy, and limited way to work with the data.
-As of 02015-09-25, the code requires the use of the GDAL library greatly expanding the data formats and data types which can be worked with, as well as greatly speeding up I/O.
+As of 02015-09-25, the code requires the use of the GDAL library, greatly expanding the data formats and data types which can be worked with, as well as greatly speeding up I/O.

 Note that using the aforementioned **51f9a7838d** directly will result in silent casting of your data to the `float` type; commit **8b11f535af23368d3bd26609cc88df3dbb7111f1** (02015-09-28) fixes this issue.

-Additionally, the library now uses C++ for all streaming operations except the progress bar.